 David N. Kenigsberg, MD, FACC, FHRS is a clinical cardiac electrophysiologist who has been practicing electrophysiology in South Florida since 2007.
 He is a founding member of Florida Heart Rhythm Specialists, PLLC, an EP-only practice serving northern Broward County with over 30 employees, including four Nurse Practitioners, 3 office locations, and serves 10 hospitals in the area.
 In addition, Dr. Kenigsberg is the co-founder of Fort Lauderdale Heart and Rhythm Surgical Center.

 Dr. Kenigsberg received his Bachelor of Science degree from the University of Miami and his medical degree from the University of Miami School of Medicine in the prestigious six-year Honors Program in Medical Education.
 Subsequently, he performed his residency at Jackson Memorial Hospital in Miami, Florida.
-Dr. Kenigsberg then went on to cardiology fellowship at Henry Ford Hospital in Detroit, Michigan, where he served as the Chief Cardiology Fellow.
-Finally, he completed his training with a two year electrophysiology fellowship at Virginia Commonwealth University/Medical College of Virginia in Richmond.
-Dr. Kenigsberg is currently Board Certified in Internal Medicine, Cardiovascular Disease and Clinical Cardiac Electrophysiology.
+Dr. Kenigsberg then went on to a cardiology fellowship at Henry Ford Hospital in Detroit, Michigan, where he served as the Chief Cardiology Fellow.
+Finally, he completed his training with a two-year electrophysiology fellowship at Virginia Commonwealth University/Medical College of Virginia in Richmond.
+Dr. Kenigsberg is currently Board Certified in Internal Medicine, Cardiovascular Disease, and Clinical Cardiac Electrophysiology.